-ESC requires Members from all regions of the province and different sectors of the Federation (e.g. PSSP, ESS) including Members working in the elementary panel and university sector, as well as Members at all stages of their careers, including those who are considered new Members (0-8 years of experience).
-ESC values the participation of members who represent the diversity of voices within the union, including members belonging to equity and sovereignty seeking groups.
-For OSSTF/ FEESO, these groups include, but are not necessarily limited to, people who self-identify as Black/African Black/Caribbean Black, First Nations, Métis, Inuit (FNMI), Francophone, 2SLGBTQI+, Person Living with a Disability, Racialized, and/or women.
-Members with these lived experiences are encouraged to apply.
-Members with these lived experiences, Members who have been with OSSTF/FEESO under eight years, and Members interested in the work of ESC are encouraged to apply.
+To be effective and responsive to the needs of the union and the membership, the Educational Services Committee requires Members from all regions of the province and different sectors of the Federation (e.g. PSSP, ESS).
+This includes Members working in the elementary panel and university sector, as well as Members at all stages of their careers, including those who have been with OSSTF/FEESO for eight years or less.
+The Educational Services Committee values the participation of members who represent the diversity of voices within the union, including members belonging to equity and sovereignty seeking groups.
+For OSSTF/ FEESO, these groups include, but are not necessarily limited to, people who self-identify as Black/African Black/Caribbean Black, First Nations, Métis, Inuit, 2SLGBTQI+, Persons Living with Disabilities, Racialized, and/or women.
+Members with these lived experiences are strongly encouraged to apply.

-Chairperson: Michelle Dalrymple
+Chairperson: Kevin McFadden